-16.12 Provisioning Callbacks
+19.12 Provisioning Callbacks

-Provisioning callbacks are a feature of Tower that allow a host to initiate a playbook run against itself, rather than waiting for a user to launch a job to manage the host from the tower console.
+Provisioning callbacks are a feature of Automation Controller that allow a host to initiate a playbook run against itself, rather than waiting for a user to launch a job to manage the host from the Automation Controller console.
 Please note that provisioning callbacks are only used to run playbooks on the calling host.
-Provisioning callbacks are meant for cloud bursting, ie: new instances with a need for client to server communication for configuration (such as transmitting an authorization key), not to run a job against another host.
-This provides for automatically configuring a system after it has been provisioned by another system (such as AWS auto-scaling, or a OS provisioning system like kickstart or preseed) or for launching a job programmatically without invoking the Tower API directly.
+Provisioning callbacks are meant for cloud bursting (i.e. new instances with a need for client to server communication for configuration (such as transmitting an authorization key)), not to run a job against another host.
+This provides for automatically configuring a system after it has been provisioned by another system (such as AWS auto-scaling, or a OS provisioning system like kickstart or preseed) or for launching a job programmatically without invoking the Automation Controller API directly.
 The Job Template launched only runs against the host requesting the provisioning.